-- conducting the research, e.g. employing or training community members; - reimbursing the community for additional costs or use of resources, e.g. researcher accommodation, water, power, etc (where appropriate); - access to data and samples resulting from the trial; - understanding how best to disseminate research findings to maximise the benefit to the community.
+- approaches to seeking and documenting consent; - conducting the research, e.g. employing or training community members; - reimbursing the community for additional costs or use of resources, e.g. researcher accommodation, water, power, etc (where appropriate); - access to data and samples resulting from the trial; - understanding how best to disseminate research findings to maximise the benefit to the community.